library-data-platform/ldp/doc/Admin_Guide.md

 described above, a filter can be used to drop specific JSON fields.
 The filter is defined by creating a configuration file `ldp_drop_field.conf` in the data directory.
-If this file is present, LDP will try to parse the JSON objects and remove the specified field data during the update process.
+If this file is present, LDP1 will try to parse the JSON objects and remove the specified field data during the update process.
 Each line should provide the table name and field path in the form: